Emma Nicholson: House of Lords

 In 2009, Lady Nicholson returned to London and resumed her political work at the House of Lords.
 In February 2010, she founded the All-party parliamentary group (APPG) for Business Development in Iraq and the Regions and has served as its chair.
 She is also a member of the All-Party Parliamentary Group for Human Trafficking, chairs the All-Party Parliamentary Group for Foreign Affairs and speaks regularly on health care and education in the Middle East and Eastern Europe and business development in Iraq and its wider neighbourhood.
 In 2013 she argued that the Iraq War was "resoundingly" worth it, and claiming Liberal Democrat party members who took an opposing stance were "guilty of hypocrisy".
 She was appointed as Prime Minister's Trade Envoy for Iraq on 30 January 2014.

 She resigned the Liberal Democrat whip in July 2016, to sit as a non-affiliated member.
 However, on 10 September 2016, she announced she was re-joining the Conservative Party "with tremendous pleasure" and would sit on the Conservative benches in the House of Lords.
 Listing her reasons for rejoining the Tories, she highlighted Theresa May's education speech on 9 September, quoting May's position on grammar schools as evidence that the prime minister "leads a party with a real commitment to delivering for the next generation and building a country that works for everyone".
 However, the Liberal Democrats claimed that she had said her reason for leaving the party was her position on Europe.

-Baroness Nicholson visited Kazakhstan as the Prime Minister's Trade Envoy on 28 April 2019.
+Nicholson visited Kazakhstan as the Prime Minister's Trade Envoy on 28 April 2019.
 The six-day visit was focused on expanding trade relations with the Central Asian country.

 She voted against gay marriage on the grounds it would degrade "the status of women and of girls".

 She is a supporter of the LGB Alliance and the group has thanked for her "unwavering support".